l0-Regularized Sparse Coding-based Interpretable Network for Multi-Modal Image Fusion: Background

 $sgn(\cdot)$ denotes the sign function.
 As illustrated in Fig. \ref{fig2}-(b), $S_\theta(\cdot)$ also nullifies the smaller input values like $H_\theta(\cdot)$.
 But, it also reduces the input with higher absolute values and thus over-penalizes them.
 This makes the magnitude of the sparse estimation lower than the $\ell_0$-regularized optimal sparse solution \cite{glista}, which is an inherent limitation of the ISTA-based methods.
 Due to this, the ISTA-based LCSC block \cite{lcsc} has limited performance in estimating the sparse solution.

 To address the above-mentioned issues, we introduce a learnable $\ell_0$-regularized sparse coding (LZSC) block, which is developed by unrolling an iterative algorithm that solves the $\ell_0$-regularized CSC problem in Eqn. \ref{eq_csc}.
 The iterative algorithm is designed by incorporating Nesterov's momentum \cite{nesterov1983method} with a convolutional extension of the NIHTA steps in Eqn. \ref{eq_ihta}.
 However, the $H_\theta(\cdot)$ function in Eqn. \ref{eq_ihta} is a discontinuous function, and training neural networks with such a function is generally difficult \cite{encoder}.
-To address this issue, we use a sigmoidal thresholding function proposed in \cite{threshold},
+It is desirable to use smooth operator which can well approximate the non-smooth hard thresholding function \cite{algorithm}.
+To address this issue, we use a smooth sigmoidal thresholding function proposed in \cite{threshold},